moonsharp-devs/moonsharp_org/getting_started.md

 and you have a good knowledge of some .NET language.
 </div>

-This procedure will just give you a taste of Moon# and its simplicity and power.
+This procedure will just give you a taste of MoonSharp and its simplicity and power.
-There are better ways to use Moon#, but this is the easiest one.
+There are better ways to use MoonSharp, but this is the easiest one.

 Most tutorials on this site are C# only - this is the only page with some pointers to get VB.NET users started.

 <div class="alert alert-success" role="alert">
-Moon# is compatible with all CLR languages - C#, VB.NET, C++/CLI, F#, Boo and whatever else you like.
+MoonSharp is compatible with all CLR languages - C#, VB.NET, C++/CLI, F#, Boo and whatever else you like.
 It could also work with DLR languages (IronPython, IronRuby, etc.).

 Examples, however, will only be produced for C# (and in the case of this introductory page, VB.NET) as